evan-ite/webserv/README.md

 ## Usage

-Run the server with a configuration file:
+Add your html and configuration to the content directory.
+To run the server with a configuration file:

 ```sh
 ./webserv path/to/configuration/file
 ```

-If no configuration file is provided, the server will use a default configuration defined in conf/fallback.conf.
+If no configuration file is provided, the server will use a default configuration defined in default/conf/default.conf.

 ## Configuration